cheollie/nonorace/README.md

 # Nonorace

-Race a friend (or the clock) on nonogram puzzles. **Daily** mode: one puzzle per grid size per day, play solo and share your time. **Multiplayer**: create a room, share the link, host starts the timer — first to finish wins.
+Race a friend (or the clock) on nonogram puzzles.

+**Daily** mode: one puzzle per grid size per day, play solo and share your time.

+**Multiplayer**: create a room, share the link, host starts the timer — first to finish wins.
 No login; optional username.

 ---

 ## Why this exists

-> I procrastinate often with nonograms.
-I am also very competitive so I wanted to find a way to beat my friends at nonograms so my time waste can be somewhat useful.
+I was bored.
+I procrastinate often with nonograms.
+I am also very competitive so I wanted to find a way to beat my friends at nonograms so my wasted time can be somewhat useful.

-Nonorace is that: same puzzle, shared timer, winner takes the bragging rights.

 ---